2023 Tax Levy Adopted by City Council

-The levy provides for the continuation of outstanding customer service by City workers, exceptional police and fire protection and helps maintain a vibrant, authentic downtown.
+The levy provides for the continuation of outstanding customer service by City workers, exceptional police and fire protection, and helps maintain a vibrant, authentic downtown.
 City property taxes for a median value home ($361,000) in Hopkins are estimated to be $2,188 or a $148 or 9.3 percent increase from 2022.

 |Area supported by levy||Dollar amount||Percentage|

 |Hopkins Activity Center||$35||1.9%|